bromas/Architect/README.md

 Currently UITextField does not have a constructor

-Blueprint should share an API with Constrain
+Refactor Constrain calls to return the constraints they add and deprecate/remove the  Blueprint class.

-There are no Align Blueprints/Constrain methods
+There are no 'align' Constrain methods